Lissajous 3-braids: Introduction

-Still, different types $(m,n)$ of Lissajous curves may give a same 3-braid in $\mathcal{B}_3$.
+Still, different types $(m,n)$ of Lissajous curves may give a same conjugacy class of $\mathcal{B}_3$.
 The following result classifies all conjugacy classes of Lissajous 3-braids.
-We also introduce a new set of labels ({\it level} and {\it slope}) that fits in illustrating certain braid representative of each Lissajous class in combinatorial words.
+We also introduce a new set $\mathcal{L}$ of labels ({\it level} and {\it slope}) that fits in illustrating a certain braid representative of each Lissajous class in combinatorial words.